 - Bake for 25 minutes on parchment-paper lined pan, until lightly brown.

 - Leave in oven overnight to harden.
+The slower your biscuits cool, the harder they will get.

 These homemade dog biscuits can be safely stored in an airtight container for 2 weeks or frozen for up to 3 months.